battlecode/battlecode21/specs/specs.md

 - Built by **miners**
-- Can store an unlimited amount of unrefined soup, inserted by miners, and refines `min([TODO: constant], [TODO: soup held])` per turn, adding that amount to the team pool.
+- Can store an unlimited amount of unrefined soup, inserted by miners, and refines `min(RobotType.REFINERY.maxSoupProduced, rc.getSoupCarrying())` per turn, adding that amount to the team pool.
-- Each time a nonzero amount of soup is refined, the **global pollution** level increases by 1 and the pollution in tiles within radius squared [TODO] temporarily increases by [TODO].
+- Each time a nonzero amount of soup is refined, the **global pollution** level increases by 1 (`RobotType.REFINERY.globalPollutionAmount`) and the pollution in tiles within radius squared 35 (`RobotType.REFINERY.pollutionRadiusSquared`) temporarily increases by 500 (`Robottype.REFINERY.localPollutionAdditiveEffect`).
 The temporary local increase in pollution starts immediately and is in effect for exactly one round total (it ends at the beginning of this **refinery's** next turn, next round).

 **Vaporator**: condenses soup from the air, reducing pollution.
 Clean energy!

 - Built by **miners**
-- Produces [TODO] soup per turn for free
+- Produces 7 soup (`RobotType.VAPORATOR.maxSoupProduced`) per turn for free
-- Reduces **global pollution** by 1 per turn
+- Reduces **global pollution** by 1 per turn (`RobotType.VAPORATOR.globalPollutionAmount`)
-- Reduces pollution on tiles within radius squared [TODO] by [TODO]
+- Reduces pollution on tiles within radius squared 35 (`RobotType.VAPORATOR.pollutionRadiusSquared`) temporarily decreases by a factor of 0.67 (`Robottype.VAPORATOR.localPollutionAdditiveEffect`).

 **Design School**: a creative institution for training talented **landscapers**.